Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 It is increasingly common for employers to carry out pre-employment vetting of potential employees by researching their social media and general internet profile.
 For employers to use such data lawfully, the data must be in the public domain.
 Employee consent is not required, although it is generally regarded as best practice to notify job applicants that this will take place.

-Employers need to be careful that the data which they obtain and rely on in making their decisions does not have a potentially unlawful discriminatory element, such as evidence of religious affiliations or sexual orientations.
+Employers should be careful that the data which they obtain and rely on in making their decisions does not have a potentially unlawful discriminatory element, such as evidence of religious affiliations or sexual orientations.

-Employers are free to conduct other background checks, including but not limited to:
+Employers are free to conduct other background checks, including:

 - identity verification;